PM announces Rs1.1 trillion 'historic' package for Karachi's transformation

 Prime Minister Imran arrived in Karachi earlier today for a day-long visit to announce the financial package for the implementation of a transformation plan meant to address the city's issues and developmental requirements, according to Radio Pakistan.

-The premier is accompanied by Information Minister Shibli Faraz and MNA Amir Mahmood Kayani.
+The premier was accompanied by Information Minister Shibli Faraz and MNA Amir Mahmood Kayani.

 During his visit, the premier met Sindh Governor Imran Ismail and Chief Minister Shah.
 He was also expected to meet members of the provincial assembly as well as businessmen, according to the Prime Minister's Office (PMO).